jdh4/name2id/README.md

 Given the full or partial name of an RC user, name2id will find the corresponding NetID.
-Fuzzy string matching is used so severe misspellings of the name still result in a match.
+Fuzzy string matching is used so severe misspellings of the name (or partial name) still result in a match.

 Examples:
        $ name2id anatolie spitz